Advanced WordPress User Management Plugin

 User content management

-Another option for managing your users is by checking the content they have created.
-WordPress has posts and comments by default, but you can use this for any other type of custom post types as well.
-This is useful if you have user-generated content such as a forums system or a social network.
+Another option for managing your users is to check their created content.
+WordPress has posts and comments by default, but you can use this for any other custom post type.
+This is useful if you have user-generated content like a forum or social network.

 users insights filter wordpress users by number of comments

-It’s possible to do the same not just for comments but for any Custom Post Types.
-You just need to enable them under Users Insights > Custom Post Types.
+It’s possible to do the same for comments but for any Custom Post Types.
+It would be best to enable them under Users Insights > Custom Post Types.

 Tracking and monitoring your WordPress user activity

-Not all users are equal, and the user activity is yet another great way to see that.
-Sometimes you might have a lot of users, but this won’t matter much for you if most of them are inactive.
+Not all users are equal, and the user activity is another great way to see that.
+Sometimes, you might have a lot of users, but this won’t matter much for you if one is inactive.
 This also may obfuscate your overall understanding of your business.

-That’s why we will recommend you 3 different guides to help you measure these factors in your user base.
+That’s why we recommend three guides to help you measure these factors in your user base.

-The first aspect you may want to look into is just tracking the most active users in your site.
-This feature tracks the number of times user has visited your website while logged in.
-So every time a user login on your website the sessions counter will increase by one.
-If they don’t log out of their account and visit again the website there will be a second session counted.
+The first aspect you may want to look into is tracking the most active users on your site.
+This feature tracks the number of times a user has visited your website while logged in.
+So, every time a user logs in to your website, the session counter will increase by one.
+A second session will be counted if they don’t log out of their account and revisit the website.
 This will help you understand how good your user activity can be.
-This may also help you replicate what is special about these users.
-Therefore you can have more and more active users in your site.
+This may also help you replicate what is unique about these users.
+Therefore, you can have more and more active users on your site.

 most active wordpress users

-Along with user activity, you will certainly want to know which users are creating content in your WordPress site and what pages your users are visiting.
+Along with user activity, you will undoubtedly want to know which users are creating content on your WordPress site and what pages your users visit.

 WordPress search visited posts

-This way you’ll know not only which users are visiting your site, but also which ones are most interacting with it.
+This way, you know which you are visiting your site and which ones are most interacting with it.

 UsersInsights users table

 And the last aspect of this metric is measuring the opposite.
 How to find and email your inactive WordPress users.
-This way you can maybe recover some users who haven’t visited your site in a while.
-After all they must have registered for a reason, so there’s always ways to bring them back on board.
+This way, you can recover some users who haven’t visited your site.
+After all, they must have registered for a reason, so there are always ways to bring them on board.

 Managing your user communication

 If you are a MailChimp user, you may want to look into How to import WordPress users into Mailchimp with Users Insights.
 This guide will help you export and import your users via CSV.
-In this way you’ll be ready to send a newsletter to your user list.
+This way, you are ready to send a nynyou’lltero to your user list.

 Filter users by country

-WordPress has a simple and straightforward user registration form.
-Usually all the info you get is the username, email and password.
-But maybe in this case it would be nice to collect more data about your users with the help of custom user registration pages and forms.
-This can be done in two ways, by using WordPress user registration plugin or by creating a custom registration page by yourself with some custom code.
+WordPress has a simple user registration form.
+Usually, all the info you get is the username, email, and password.
+But maybe, in this case, it would be nice to collect more data about your users with the help of custom user registration pages and forms.
+This can be done in two ways: using a WordPress user registration plugin or creating a custom registration page with some custom code.

-If that sounds like you, you will certainly benefit from our guide on how to Create Custom User Profile Pages.
-There you’ll learn about the ACF plugin and what you can do in its free version.
-You’ll also see how to create a shortcode that could be used to turn any frontend page into a custom profile page – with your own custom fields.
-When a user login into theri user account you can redirect them to the newly create frontend profile page.
-This will allow your users to change settings and update changes from the frontend of your website without the need to change restriction from the WordPress dashboard panel.
+If that sounds like you, you will undoubtedly benefit from our guide on creating Custom User Profile Pages.
+There, you’ll learn what ACF is and what to do in its free version.
+You’ll also seYou’llto create a You’llhortcodeYou’llhortcodern any frontend pagefrontendcustfrontendle page with your custom fields.
+When users log into their accounts, you can redirect them to the newly created frontend- profrontende.
+Thfrontendallow your users to change settings and update changes from the frontend offrontendbsite.
+There is a need to change restrictions from the WordPress dashboard panel.

-Now if you are a ACF Pro user, we have another guide for you.
-With the Pro version you have some advanced features.
+Now, if you are an ACF Pro user, we have another guide for you.
+With the Pro version, you have some advanced features.
 One of them is adding custom fields to the WordPress registration form directly.
 You can learn that in our ACF User Registration and Data Segmentation article.

 Register form with optional fields